equalitie/HTTPS-Proxy/README.md

 * `tunnel` - The settings for the tunnel

 ## Running

+The first thing to do is to configure your browser to use an HTTP proxy.
+Note that you should **not** also configure it to use HTTPS-Proxy for, e.g., SSL and SOCKs.

+Simply set the address and port of your browser's HTTP proxy to the address and port you have in `config.js`.

 After you have downloaded the HTTPS Everywhere rulesets, installed the required dependencies, and changed any configuration settings you'd like, running HTTPS-Proxy is very simple.